ioerror/vula/contrib/README.ipv6.overview.md

 ### ULA addresses

-In research question four we ask: "Is it possible to protect the `fd::/` addresses with vula as we would any other IP in `subnets_allowed`?"
+In research question four we ask: "Is it possible to protect any `fd::/8` addresses with vula as we would any other IP in `subnets_allowed`?"
 The protection notion is similar to the `fe80::/64` traffic.
-Is it possible for vula to automatically encrypted traffic originating from a vula peer's `fd::/8` and to another vula peer's `fd::/8` when they are on the same network segment?
+Is it possible for vula to automatically encrypted traffic originating from a vula peer's synthetic address and to another vula peer's synthetic address when they are on the same network segment?

-We create a virtual interface that is bound on a vula host with a single `fd::/8` address.
+We create a virtual interface that is bound on a vula host with a single synthetic address within the vula ULA prefix.
 Including this address in generated vula descriptors was possible after the IPv6 enhancements to ensure all required functions were compatible with IPv4 and IPv6.
-We additionally modified the `subnets_allowed` to include `fd::/8`:
+We additionally modified the `subnets_allowed` to include `fd::/8` which is contained within `fc00::/7`:
 ```
 subnets_allowed:
 - fe80::/10